Chapter 1: Ride the Market Trend

 Why?

-Not all trends are equal.
+However, not all trends are created equal.

 Bonus Tip: You can check the current market trend here.